postgresml/pgcat/README.md

 | Statistics reporting           | :heavy_check_mark: | Statistics similar to PgBouncers are reported via StatsD.                                                                                             |
 | Live configuration reloading   | :x: :wrench:       | On the roadmap; currently config changes require restart.                                                                                             |

+## Deployment

+See [`Dockerfile`]('./Dockerfile') for example deployment using Docker.
+The pooler is configured to spawn 4 workers, so 4 CPUs are recommended for optimal performance.
+That setting can be adjusted to spawn as many (or as little) workers as needed.

 ## Local development

 1. Install Rust (latest stable will work great).